Oath Keepers founder Stewart Rhodes ordered to remain jailed pending trial on Jan. 6 seditious conspiracy charge

 “On balance, the evidence in the record overall indicates Defendant’s release could endanger the safety and wellbeing of others.
 This factor weighs in favor of detention,” Johnson added, citing Rhodes’s alleged “authoritative role in the conspiracy, access to substantial weaponry, and ability to finance any future insurrection, combined with his continued advocacy for violence against the federal government.”

-Johnson noted “some evidence of a propensity towards violence in Defendant’s personal relationship,” citing testimony by his ex-wife, and added that Rhodes had no criminal history, and had not filed federal income tax since 2007.

 Rhodes has been detained since his Jan.
 13 arrest by the FBI, and his lawyers vowed they would appeal the decision.
-At a detention hearing Monday before Johnson, Rhodes sat in a black and white jail jumpsuit with his hands shackled at his waist as his attorneys, Phillip A. Linder and James Lee Bright, urged Johnson to release him, saying he posed no risk of flight nor danger to the public.
+Phillip A. Linder and James Lee Bright did not immediately respond to requests for comment after the judge released her order, but at a detention hearing Monday they argued for Rhodes release.
+They said he posed no risk of flight nor danger to the public during the hearing in which Rhodes sat before Johnson in a black and white jail jumpsuit with his hands shackled at his waist.

 Rhodes has had the same address for two years, cooperated with the FBI since agents questioned him last May 3, 2021, and even allowed them access his phone’s contents, Linder said.

 “You’ve seen what he looks like,” Bright said, referring to Rhodes’s trademark black eye patch and stocky build.
 “Everyone in America knows what he looks like.
-In terms of flight risks, there are none.”
+In terms of flight risks, there are none," he said, with Linder adding, “There will be a second decision.”

+A spokesman for the U.S. attorney’s office for the District, which is prosecuting Capitol breach cases, declined to comment.

 The order to incarcerate Rhodes is the latest turn in the government’s months-long pursuit of the former Army paratrooper and Yale Law graduate who has become one of the most visible figures of the far-right anti-government movement.
 Rhodes predicted his arrest in March 2021, and FBI agents seized his phone in May, even as he repeatedly denied wrongdoing.
 Rhodes has pleaded not guilty.